In this exploration, we’ll show how to scaffold situations for your students to develop and demonstrate problem solving with a Strawbees Truss Bridge!

 Emerging: Identify if the bridge behaved as expected.

-Proficient: Understand and communicate about the efficiency of design and based on the answer point out where there should be an improvement or if another design would be a better fit.
+Proficient: Understand and communicate about the efficiency of a specific design and if there could be an improvement.

 Emerging: Point out a problem solving situation